-Last August the 350 residents of the Louisiana town of Bayou Corne were evacuated.
+In August of 2012, the 350 residents of the Louisiana town of Bayou Corne were evacuated.
 According to the new lawsuit filed by the state of Louisiana against the Occidental chemical Corporation and its subsidiary – a petrochemical mining enterprise called Texas Brine – the 750-feet deep sinkhole has reached toxic proportions.

 Authorities believe the sinkhole was produced by a drilling process called injection mining.
 This is when wells are injected with pressurized water and/or chemicals to open them up.
 The process is now used in natural gas operations, oil drilling, and in the mining of petrochemicals – as is the case in the Bayou Corne, Louisiana sinkhole.

 Salt caverns like the one in Bayou Corne have increasingly been used not only for mining but also as storage facilities.
 Oil and natural gas companies have been using salt caverns for years to store oil and gas.
 Some are even used to store used radioactive materials.
 Salt caverns account for 7% of all natural gas storage within the United States, and practically every major natural gas accident has occurred in these salt caverns.

 Dow Chemicals and methane